 Buff them

-Try to buff your nails every week.
-Start by removing oil from your nails using rubbing alcohol or a bit of acetone--you can also use distilled vinegar.
-Use small circular motions to gently buff the top of your natural nails until they are smooth.
 Be sure not to go overboard, as you don't want to thin the nails during the process.
 Also, you'll want to do this no more than once every one to three months, as doing it too often can remove some of your nails' thickness, which would be counterproductive.

 Will Acrylic Nails Fall Off On Their Own?

-Yes, at some point, your acrylic nails will naturally fall off on their own.
-This is typically when the nails have been on for an extended period of time.
 Acrylic nails come with a given life span, as the acrylic glue will naturally become weak or dissolve at some point.
-The nails can also come off prematurely due to poor application, poor adhesion, poor maintenance, or poor glue quality.
+The nails can also come off prematurely due to poor application, adhesion, maintenance, or glue quality.